CAE Reading and Use of English Practice Test 12

 Comeback (n) — a situation when something or someone once again becomes well-known, famous, relevant, popular etc., after being so in the past.
 Vinyl records are once again making a comeback.

-Punctuate (v) — to make something happen at an even intervals, especially when something else takes place.
+Punctuate (v) — to make something happen at even intervals, especially when something else takes place.
 Last summer was warm, punctuated by rare raining periods.

 Famine (n) — a situation when food is unavailable or in short supply.
 African countries that suffer from famine are the primary objective of many NGOs.